 The grants programme is made up of two categories, financial and non-financial business support services under which entrepreneurs have to be committed for two years.

-Under non-financial business support services, entrepreneurs will benefit with programmes ranging from mentorship, market linkages, voucher programmes, entrepreneurship and youth cooperative development programmes, and also other necessary business support systems.
+Under non-financial business support services, entrepreneurs will benefit from programmes ranging from mentorship, market linkages, voucher programmes, entrepreneurship and youth cooperative development programmes, and also other necessary business support systems.

-Young people interested in accessing the grant programme will have to commit to participate in the NYDA mentorship and voucher programme for a minimum of 2 years.
+Young people interested in accessing the grant programme will have to commit to participating in the NYDA mentorship and voucher programme for a minimum of 2 years.

 “The focus of the programme is youth entrepreneurs who show potential but are still in need of financial assistance and support”

 The grants programme has also reduced the lead time for any businesses to receive a response (whether favourable or not) to 21 days.

 There are three levels of grants, each focusing on different types of youth enterprises including:

 1. Formal and informal businesses grants are issued to individuals who are at the promising and start-up phase of their development or development stage.

 2. Individuals benefit from the grant programme when they come together and form co-operatives with a minimum of 5 persons, to meet their common economic and social needs.